-If you want a healthy fry population, your best bet would be using a separate tank.
+If you want a healthy fry population, your best bet would be to use a separate tank.
 Fry doesn’t only have threats from its species, but everyone.
 Thus, you need to keep the fry in a separate tank away from adults as soon as they’re born—even mothers.

 But there are a few things about breeding boxes that you should know.

-For instance, it hinders a fry’s ability to swim freely, which, in turn, compromises their development.
+For instance, it hinders a fry’s ability to swim freely, which, in turn, compromises its development.

 Likewise, lack of ample space can cause fry to stress out.

 Ghost shrimps are opportunistic omnivores that’ll eat everything they can fit in their tiny mouth.

 And although they’re best known for their scavenging capabilities, many cases of ghost shrimp eating fish fry have been documented.
 They also eat their fry.

 Several fish owners have reported cases of ghost shrimps eating guppy fry, angelfish fry, molly fry, betta fry, and endlers fry.

 Thus, if you’re looking to raise fry, it’s best to keep the fry in a separate tank that’s optimized for rapid development and good health.
 If that’s not possible, you can either add tons of hiding places or a breeding box in the existing tank.